FTC-24180/AutoConfig/README.md

 ## License

-This project is part of FTC Team 24180's tools for the DECODE season.
+This project is part of FTC Team 24180's programming tools.